Originally published April 6, 2017, updated Dec. 18, 2018.

-Predictive analytics detect deviations in patterns, generate insights based on evolving activity, and reliably predict future outcomes from gathered data.
+Predictive analytics detect deviations in patterns, generate insights based on evolving activity, and predict future outcomes from gathered data.

 Retaining experienced workers is a constant challenge for employers who must cope with turnover rates of nearly 20% (averaged across US industries).

-The tech sector suffers from notably higher turnover.
+The tech sector suffers from even higher turnover.
 Replacing lost workers can cost up as much as half their annual salary, not counting lost productivity during the training process.

 The data also predicts which employees are most desirable to hire and retain.

-Real time streaming analytics
+Real time analytics

 In the traditional analytics model, information is stored in a data warehouse before analysis is applied.

-Natural Language Processing
+Chatbots and Natural Language Processing